 Description: Established in 1962 by friends and relatives of Mrs. Mitzi Selin.
 She was active in the Marquette fine arts community and a strong supporter of the NMU theatre program.

-- Full-time student in the Communication and Media Studies Department (incoming, undergraduate, or graduate student)
+- Full-time student in the Department of Theatre and Dance (incoming, undergraduate, or graduate student)

 - Has made, or demonstrates the potential to make, significant contributions to the theatre program.